-The common diatom Skeletonema costatum was studied by Samuel et. al. (1983).
-In the East River Skeletonema costatum blooms during late winter early spring but does not do well in the summer months, perhaps because of pollution.
-The East River is saturated with NH3-N, PO4-P, and Silicon year-round.
+The common diatom Skeletonema costatum was studied by Samuel et al. (1983).
+In the East River, Skeletonema costatum blooms during late winter/early spring, but it does not do well in the summer months, perhaps because of pollution.
+The East River is saturated with NH3-N, PO4-P, and silicon year-round.
 The source of water used in measuring growth rates was the East River.
 Salinity in laboratory was varied to simulate conditions found in East River.
-Temperature was 20°C and the photo period 14 hours light/10 hours dark at 2500 μW/m2.
+Temperature was 20°C, and the photo period was 14 hours light/10 hours dark at 2500 μW/m2.
 Maximum growth rates measured were 1.2 to 1.8 day-1 as shown in Table 18.